 As a result of my interest in Mohism and in philosophy of mind and action, I've done much work on early Chinese philosophy of language and logic.
 Related publications include these.

-Although I do not specialize in Confucianism, I have published quite a bit of research on Xunzi, much of it exploring Xunzi's Confucianism as an interesting contrast with the thought of the Zhuangzi, which in many places I believe is responding to Xunzi or Xunzi-like positions.
-Some of this work is collected here.
+Xunzi is among the most fascinating philosophers of any era or tradition.
+The compilation of writings named after him presents intriguing views in ethics, metaethics, epistemology, political theory, and philosophy of language.
+Xunzi's Confucianism also presents many interesting contrasts with the thought of the Zhuangzi, which in many places I believe is responding to Xunzi or Xunzi-like positions.
+Some of my work on Xunzi is collected here.